OpenIxia/ixnetwork_restpy/README.md

     - `IxNetwork.Vport.find(ConnectionState='connectedLinkUp')` uses regex on the server to find and return all vports whose state is **connectedLinkUp**

 ### Documentation
-- documentation is inlined in all generated classes
+- documentation is inlined in all generated classes and also [available online](https://openixia.github.io/ixnetwork_restpy/index.html)
-  - documentation is also available via a static documentation browser distributed with the package under the docs folder
-  - there is no need to connect to a running instance of IxNetwork to get API documentation

 ### Samples
-- samples are distributed with the package under the tests folder
+- samples are distributed with the package under the samples folder
-- these samples are also used to sanity test the package before posting it to pypi

 ## Limitations
 - python support >= 2.7, 3.x
-- IxNetwork support >= 8.42
+- IxNetwork support >= 8.52

 ## Getting Started
-Install the package (**pip install -U ixnetwork-restpy**) and review the samples under ixnetwork_restpy/tests/...
+Install the package (**pip install -U ixnetwork-restpy**) and review the samples under ixnetwork_restpy/samples/...

 The samples demonstrate how to do the following:
 - create a **TestPlatform**